Vega (name)

-Vega (pronounced [ˈbeɣa]) is a Spanish surname that means "dweller in the meadow", or "one who lives on the plain".
+Vega (pronounced [ˈbeɣa]) is a Spanish given name and surname that means "dweller in the meadow", or "one who lives on the plain".
 Other versions of the surname Vega are Vegas or Vegaz.
+The name sometimes refers to "Virgin of the Meadow", derived from a title of the Virgin Mary.
+It is also sometimes given in reference to a star in the constellation Lyra.